Oslo City Highlights

 Halfway around you'll pass Kikutstua, a traditional Norwegian mountain cabin that serves waffles and coffee.
 We stop here for a well-earned break before looping back south through the Maridalen valley, one of the few agricultural landscapes left within Oslo's city limits, and finishing back at the lake.

 This is Nordmarka as few visitors — and even many Osloites — ever get to see it.
-A full-day push into the deep forest, far beyond the day-tripper trails, through a landscape of ridgelines, remote lakes and ancient logging roads that haven't changed in a century.
+A full-day push into the deep forest, far beyond the day-tripper trails, through a landscape of remote lakes and ancient logging roads that haven't changed in a century.

 Oslo Bike Tours offers private guided bike tours in Oslo for small groups of up to 8 people.
 Tours include Oslo City Highlights, the Bygdøy Peninsula fjord tour, Nordmarka Forest Ring 4, and the Epic Marka Endurance ride.
 All tours include hotel pickup and are led by local guides Eivind and Haakon.